backdrop-contrib/domain/README.txt

 ----
 7.3 Database Schema

-The Domain Access module creates two tables in a Drupal installation.  {domain}
+The Domain Access module creates two tables in a Backdrop installation. {domain}
 contains the following structure:

   - domain_id